SARAH JOHNSON

 Sarah Johnson is a plant ecologist whose research examines biodiversity and ecological change across terrestrial and wetland ecosystems in the Great Lakes region.
 She studies how plant communities and at-risk species, such as rare coastal plants and forest understory species, respond to environmental drivers such as water-level fluctuations, invasive species, herbivory, and land-use changes.
 She collaborates with natural resource agencies, tribal organizations, and conservation partners to develop ecological monitoring strategies and inform management decisions that support biodiversity and habitat resilience.

 Her career has been shaped by a long history of collaboration with the National Park Service and other conservation organizations.
 Early on, she worked as a Biological Technician at Apostle Islands National Lakeshore, launching a commitment to ecological research in the Great Lakes that continues today.
 She later contributed to the National Park Service’s Great Lakes Inventory & Monitoring Network, helping to design long-term vegetation monitoring protocols for national parks across the region.
+She loves dusting off old data sets and is passionate about supporting long-term monitoring for conservation and management purposes.

 Sarah holds a Ph.D. in Botany from the University of Wisconsin-Madison, an M.S. in Biology from East Carolina University, and a B.S. in Biology from Northland College.